RationAI/xopat-docker/basic/README.md

 ## CtrlC CtrlV - The Way Of Legends

-The following command stream supposes that you have git, npm, grunt, docker compose installed.
-For details on OpenSeadragon building (grunt), see https://github.com/Aiosa/openseadragon/blob/master/CONTRIBUTING.md
+The following command stream supposes that you have git and docker compose installed.

 ```
 # clone repositories - requires git
  git clone https://github.com/RationAI/pathopus-docker.git
- cd pathopus-docker && git submodule update --init --recursive
-# build openseadragon library - requires npm, grunt
- cd basic/client/pathopus/openseadragon && npm install
-# setup configuration of browser and viewer for localhost
- cd ../../
- cp config/pathopus/config.php pathopus/
- cp config/browser/config.php browser/
-# build and run docker - requires docker compose
- cd ../
+ cd pathopus-docker/basic
  docker compose build
  docker compose up
 ```
+Before running the viewer (by default, the address is `http://localhost:8080`), put some [data](https://iipimage.sourceforge.io/documentation/images/) inside the `data` folder to view.

+If you have docker compose as a part of docker system, run `docker compose`.
+Otherwise, `docker-compose` command will work.
+In case of permission issues, add `sudo` to run as administrator.
-This set of command should work for you on bash-like terminal, unless you encouter some (usually version based) problems.
+This set of command should work for you on bash-like terminal.
 For more details, read below.

 When updating, simply use
-> ` git submodule update --recursive --remote` from the top repository and then possibly re-build all necessary components (e.g. OpenSeadragon) and copy over the configuration files.
+> `git pull && docker compose build --no-cache` from within the `basic` folder to force re-build all images.

 ## Understanding The Process